dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

     /// <summary>
     /// The default severity of the result for the rule.
 May be overridden by user configuration.
+    ///
+    /// If all rules within the analyzer are `none`, the whole analyzer will not be run.
+    /// If some rules are `none` and some are not, the analyzer will be run and reports will be post-filtered.
     /// </summary>
     public BuildAnalyzerResultSeverity?
 Severity { get; internal init; }

-    /// <summary>
-    /// Whether the analyzer rule is enabled.
-    /// If no rule within the analyzer is enabled, the whole analyzer will not be run.
-    /// If some rules are enabled and some are not, the analyzer will be run and reports will be post-filtered.
-    /// </summary>
-    public bool?
-IsEnabled { get; internal init; }
 }
 ```

-Values for this recognized contract, that are explicitly specified via .editorconfig files are passed only to the BuildCheck infrastructure – they are invisible to the actual analyzers.
+Values for this recognized contract, that are explicitly specified via .editorconfig files are passed only to the BuildCheck infrastructure – they are invisible to the actual analyzers (NOTE: this is a subject to likely revision).

 #### Custom configuration declaration